SSoelvsten/adiar/docs/core.md

 - `uid_t negate(ptr_t u)`

-At this point a node in _COOM_ is the following combination 3 unsigned 64-bit numbers
+At this point a node in _Adiar_ is the following combination 3 unsigned 64-bit numbers

 ```c++